jekil/awesome-hacking/Readme.rst

 - `Hopper <https://www.hopperapp.com>`_ - A OS X and Linux Disassembler/Decompiler for 32/64 bit Windows/Mac/Linux/iOS executables.
 - `Idaemu <https://github.com/36hours/idaemu>`_ - Is an IDA Pro Plugin, use for emulating code in IDA Pro.
 - `IDA Free <https://www.hex-rays.com/products/ida/support/download_freeware.shtml>`_ - The freeware version of IDA.
+- `IDA Pomidor <http://thesprawl.org/projects/ida-pomidor/>`_ - IDA Pomidor is a plugin for Hex-Ray's IDA Pro disassembler that will help you retain concentration and productivity during long reversing sessions.
 - `IDA Pro <https://www.hex-rays.com/products/ida/index.shtml>`_ - A Windows, Linux or Mac OS X hosted multi-processor disassembler and debugger.
+- `IDA Sploiter <http://thesprawl.org/projects/ida-sploiter/>`_ - IDA Sploiter is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's capabilities as an exploit development and vulnerability research tool.
 - `Immunity Debugger <http://debugger.immunityinc.com/>`_ - A powerful new way to write exploits and analyze malware.
 - `JAD <http://varaneckas.com/jad/>`_ - JAD Java Decompiler.
 - `JD-GUI <http://jd.benow.ca>`_ - Aims to develop tools in order to decompile and analyze Java 5 “byte code” and the later versions.